 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is in keeping with the age and character of the subjects, and generally appeared in a fair condition.
-Typical wear and tear is evident to some areas.
+Typical wear is evident to some areas.
 A number of door frames are slightly distorted, which is considered to be due to longstanding settlement/movement.
-The kitchen fittings are along semi-modern lines and generally appeared in a fair condition, consistent with age and usage.
-Typical wear and tear is evident to some areas.
+The kitchen fittings are along semi-modern lines and generally appeared in fair condition, consistent with age and usage.